Disc 2. In the Line of Duty 2:

 widescreen 1.85:1, cantonese audio DTS, or DD 5.1 or original cantonese

-(or mandarin 5.1) Extra: original movie trailer, new edited movie trailer,
+Extra: original movie trailer, new edited movie trailer, movie stills

 Early Hong Kong Universe DVD release in widescreen letterbox